Governance Without the Monolith

 It produces a lot of artifacts.

-But underneath, the same risks keep showing up late, the same dependencies keep surprising people, the same environments keep colliding, and the same release conversations keep turning into emergency group therapy.
+Underneath, the same risks keep showing up late, the same dependencies keep surprising people, the same environments keep colliding, and the same release conversations keep turning into emergency group therapy.

 Governance theater usually has a few recognizable symptoms: